kaleeneo/kaleeneo/README.md

-- 👋 Hi, I’m @kaleeneo
+Hi, I’m Kalindu,
-- 👀 I’m interested in Deep Learning and Computer Vision
-- 💞️ I’m looking to collaborate on AI projects
+I’m interested in Deep Learning and Computer Vision I’m looking to collaborate on AI projects
-- 📫 How to reach me : kalindu4321@gmail.com
+How to reach me : kalindu4321@gmail.com

 <!---
 kaleeneo/kaleeneo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.